-Back in 2013, Nylas was a small startup in a sea of other API-based companies.
+Back in 2013, Nylas was a small startup with just a few customers.
 Now, developers, startups, entrepreneurs and enterprises all trust Nylas to power their mission critical applications every day.

 Trust is earned, not engineered.
 But, careful engineering actually plays a critical role in growing and maintaining customer trust.
 This is why we are incredibly happy to announce our SOC 2 certification for security and confidentiality.

 To those unfamiliar, SOC 2 may sound like just another acronym.
-In reality, it’s a whole lot more than that.
+In reality, it's so much more than your average business acronym - it's one of the most sought after standards in security and compliance, and having the certification helps build trust with your customers.
 SOC 2 stands for System and Organization Controls.
 That encompasses everything from how you run your engineering systems, to HR processes like updating job descriptions, and onboarding new hires.

 SOC 2 represents the highest degree of excellence in systems and operations control.
 Think of it as a gold medal.
 A company can pursue SOC 2 certification in different areas of their organization - Security, Availability, Processing Integrity, Confidentiality and Privacy just like an Olympic team goes for gold in different sports.
 In SOC 2 terms, these areas are called trust principles.

 Late last year, Nylas set out achieve SOC 2 certification for the trust principles of security and confidentiality.
 Today, we’re certified.
 This is how we got there.

 We work on the Nylas platform everyday.
 In order to examine the Nylas platform with complete objectivity, we brought in a fresh set of eyes (and experts) to help us map a path forward that ensured both compliance, and best practices for the future.

 That’s where the auditors come in.
 We worked with A-LIGN’s team to achieve SOC 2 certification.